UMD: A Globally Connected University

 The credit you earn during this program will count as resident credit.

-There will be two pre-departure orientations.
-One will be held on campus, and the other will be a field trip to Washington DC to visit monuments in our nation's capital inspired by ancient Rome.
+There will be one pre-departure orientation, to be held on campus.
+If possible, there will also be a pre-departure field trip to Washington DC to visit monuments in our nation's capital inspired by ancient Rome.
 The dates of these two components are to be determined.

-You will stay in shared apartments within walking distance of the historic center of Rome.
-The apartments are equipped with a kitchen, linens, all needed housewares, laundry facilities, and WiFi.
+You will stay in hotel rooms shared with other course participants at a venue within walking distance from the historic center of Rome.
+The hotel will provide breakfast each day, and has WiFi.

 |Education Abroad Fee||$500|